-The applicants are seeking a change of zoning classification from AU (Agricultural Residential) to RR-1 (Rural Residential) for the purpose of legitimizing a substandard lot for the purpose of constructing one single-family residence.
+The applicants are seeking a change of zoning classification from RU-1-9 (Single-Family Residential) to SR (Suburban Residential) to establish consistency with the comprehensive plan for the purpose of constructing one single-family residence.
+This request is considered a down zoning.
 The parcel is currently undeveloped.